 In the staircase, which is the first thing people see when entering the house, the team at Workshop APD installed a climbing art installation using barnacles.
 "We found the barnacles years ago and just didn't have a project where they fit," says Kotchen.
 "We were thrilled that this installation complemented the architectural reveals in the wall and added an organic element to the wall behind the staircase."

-The second-floor master bedroom was envisioned as a space where a family with young children could stay.
+The second-floor primary bedroom was envisioned as a space where a family with young children could stay.
 "The goal with this space was to create a serene room that took advantage of the second-floor view, as well as highlight many architectural details that make this home truly unique," explains the architect.

 "My design philosophy is rooted in the belief that a well-designed home fosters clean, modern living," says Kotchen.
 "The firm's style highlights natural and local materials and integration of indoor and outdoor elements.
 Our design decisions are informed by the environment of the project sites, thus enabling us to apply our process to a variety of typologies and geographies."